 George Stubbs (1724 - 1806) was classified in his lifetime as a sporting painter.
 He is best remembered for his paintings of horses and his conversation pieces.
 Having studied anatomy, Stubbs's pictures of horses are among the most accurate ever painted, but his work is lyrical and transcends naturalism.

 Stubbs was born in Liverpool, the son of a leather worker, and he spent his early career in the north, painting portraits and developing his interest in anatomy.
-In the illustrations for a treatise on midwifery.
+In the later 1740s he lived in York and supplied the illustrations for a treatise on midwifery.